Soulcalibur (video game): Characters

 Soulcalibur was originally planned to be a dramatic overhaul, with all new characters apart from Mitsurugi from Soul Edge.
-However, nine of the 11 characters from Soul Edge ended up carrying over to Soulcalibur by the time the roster was finalized in the Dreamcast version (Cervantes, Hwang, Seong Mi-na, Mitsurugi, Rock, Siegfried, Sophitia, Taki, Voldo), with an additional ten new characters joining the ranks (in the South Korean version of the game, Mitsurugi was replaced by an English-Japanese swordsman named Arthur).
+However, nine of the 11 characters from Soul Edge ended up being carried over to Soulcalibur by the time the roster was finalized in the Dreamcast version (Cervantes, Hwang, Seong Mi-na, Mitsurugi, Rock, Siegfried, Sophitia, Taki, Voldo), with an additional ten new characters joining the ranks.
+Cervantes exclusively appears outside original arcade version, in additions to a playable version of the final boss character, Inferno.
+The arcade version featured a staggered Time Release system for hidden characters akin to the Tekken series as well as codes that could be entered on the Namco website.

 As with many fighting games, many of the new characters were heavily styled after existing characters from the franchise.
 For example, new character Maxi has a fighting style and move set influenced by Soul Edge's Li Long (the only of the original starting characters not to return).
 In fact, Soulcalibur only added one original playing style, belonging to Ivy.
-New characters Xianghua, Maxi, Yoshimitsu, Astaroth, Kilik, Nightmare, and Lizardman were based upon existing characters Hwang, Li Long, Mitsurugi, Rock, Seong Mi-na, Siegfried, and Sophitia, respectively.
+New characters Xianghua, Maxi, Yoshimitsu, Astaroth, Kilik, Nightmare (re-introduced from Soul Edge as a regular character), and Lizardman were based upon existing characters Hwang, Li Long, Mitsurugi, Rock, Seong Mi-na, Siegfried, and Sophitia, respectively.
 Consequently, Namco has been working since Soulcalibur to gradually separate the individual styles of the characters in order to make each one unique.

 Plot

 The mystical sword of the legends, the "Soul Edge", ended up in the hands of the dreaded pirate Cervantes de Leon of Spain.
-For the next 25 years, he stayed dormant on the remnants of a Spanish port town, taking the souls of those who reached him during their search of the sword.
-Like Soul Edge, starts in the year 1583.
-The reign of terror of Cervantes was soon to start, but through the joined efforts of Greek divine warrior Sophitia Alexandra and Japanese ninja Taki, he was stopped and killed, with one of the twin Soul Edge blades being shattered in the process.
-As it was about to tear itself apart, young German knight Siegfried Schtauffen approached the port town and battled Cervantes, whose corpse had been momentarily reanimated through Soul Edge's will.
-After emerging victorious, Siegfried's attention turned unto the sword.
-The moment he took the hilt of the cursed blade, Soul Edge released a bright column of light into the sky.
-This was known as the "Evil Seed", bound to bring calamity and death in its wake.
+For the next 25 years he stayed dormant on the remnants of a Spanish port town taking the souls of those who reached him during their search for the sword.
+Like Soul Edge this game begins in the year 1583.
+The reign of terror of Cervantes was soon to start but through the joined efforts of Greek divine warrior Sophitia Alexandra and Japanese ninja Taki he was stopped and killed with one of the twin Soul Edge blades shattered in the process.
+As it was about to tear itself apart a young German knight Siegfried Schtauffen approached the port town and battled Cervantes whose corpse had been momentarily reanimated through the will of the Soul Edge.
+After emerging victorious Siegfried's attention turned to the sword.
+At the moment he took the hilt of the cursed blade Soul Edge released a bright column of light into the sky.
+This was known as the "Evil Seed" which was bound to bring calamity and death in its wake.

-Three years after those events, in 1586 AD, Soul Edge uses Siegfried as its host, and now Siegfried is Nightmare, a knight wearing azure armor and sporting a hideously deformed right arm.
+Three years after those events, Soul Edge uses Siegfried as its host, and now Siegfried is Nightmare, a knight wearing azure armor and sporting a hideously deformed right arm.
 Europe plunges into a vortex of slaughters as he and his followers claim souls to strengthen the blade in its weakened state.
-Unknown to them, a group of warriors met on their journey to stop Soul Edge, and with them, three sacred weapons join once again.
+Unknown to them a group of warriors met on their journey to stop Soul Edge and with them three sacred weapons join once again.